The prophet Isaiah’s description of his calling by God continues:

 And who will go for Us?”

-Thus began the fifty-year ministry of Isaiah.
-After being singled out by God with the rarest of gifts, a glimpse of heaven, Isaiah probably thought that he was going to be sent to change the world.
+Thus began a fifty-year ministry in service to the Lord for Isaiah.
+After being singled for the rarest of gifts, a visionary glimpse of heaven, Isaiah volunteered to be sent out to change the world.

-In a way, he was.
-He spoke great and wonderful prophecies about future of Israel and its neighbors, and the coming of the Messiah, Jesus Christ.
-In His writings, Isaiah alludes to Jesus’ virgin birth, foretells some of His miraculous acts, details his suffering and death, refers to His resurrection, and describes what it will be like on earth when Jesus returns as King.
+And he did.
+Isaiah recorded great and wonderful prophecies about the future of Israel and its neighbors, and of the coming of the Messiah, Jesus Christ.
+In His writings, Isaiah refers to Jesus’ virgin birth, foretells of His miraculous acts, details his suffering and death, references His resurrection, and describes what life will be like on earth when Jesus returns from heaven as its eternal King.

-That is a high and wonderful calling.
-But in his lifetime, Isaiah’s prophecies would not be well received by the people.
+That was a high and wonderful calling for the prophet.
+Yet in his lifetime, Isaiah’s prophecies would not be well received by the people.
 They did not want to hear it and would reject him.
 The more Isaiah spoke God’s words, the more people closed their hearts, minds, and ears to what he had to say.

-God warned Isaiah about this right up front.
+God warned Isaiah about this, right up front, at his calling.

 9 And He said, “Go, and tell this people: